jess-bennett/personal-portfolio/README.md

 * About – svg animation
     * Demonstrates additional programming ability.
 JS added to ensure that user sees animation, rather than it happening ‘invisibly’ whilst they are on another page.
 * Skills page
     * On desktop, this page replaces the ‘software developer’ modal to allow for a more detailed overview.
 On mobile, it is a smaller additional section with just the progress bars.
 Its purpose is to give a back story to my career path, and is also designed to be updated as I continue to progress as a software developer.
+I have purposefully used the 'Coming soon...' text to highlight my current stage of progression.
 * Portfolio page
     * Showcases work as a software developer.
-Also designed to be regularly updated.
+Also designed to be regularly updated, and includes information regarding upcoming projects.
 * Portfolio cards animation
     * Designed to save space on layout, and also to demonstrate additional programming ability.
 This section has changed quite a lot since its original inception!
 This is mainly a design choice.
 The masonry style didn’t work at all with the typically ‘square’ webpages I wanted to display.
 I have added additional information about the website on the reverse of each card.
 This is viewable on larger devices, but not on mobile.
 * Contact page